-Boyden's James Hertlein and Thomas Zay, both Managing Partners in the United States, encountered similar challenges while selecting and placing independent board members for a family-owned industrial company in the energy sector.
+Boyden's James Hertlein and Thomas Zay, Managing Partners in Houston, encountered similar challenges while selecting and placing independent board members for a family-owned industrial company in the energy sector.
 The company founder ran the business himself for years, and under his stewardship, it grew into a multibillion-dollar enterprise.
-However, having failed to transition his four middle-aged children into leadership roles, the founder began to age with no potential successors equipped to lead the company.
+However, despite transitioning his middle-aged children into leadership roles, the founder began to age with no single successor positioned to lead the company and carry forward his vision of maintaining the company as a family-owned enterprise.